-Social media platforms are increasingly becoming the primary source of information for people leading to a further increase in vaccine-hesitancy.
+Social media platforms are increasingly becoming the primary source of information for people, leading to a further increase in vaccine hesitancy.

 A study by the Annenberg Public Policy Center of the University of Pennsylvania found that people who rely on social media for information were more likely to be misinformed about vaccines than those who use traditional media.
-Researchers report that if current social media trends continue, anti-vaccine views will dominate the online discussion in ten years.
+Researchers report that if current social media trends continue, anti-vaccine views will dominate the online discussion in less than ten years.